Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in MLB with a collective eight strikeouts per nine innings.
+- The Dodgers pitching staff is 23rd in the league with a collective eight strikeouts per nine innings.

-- The Dodgers have a 2.17 team ERA that ranks third across all MLB pitching staffs.
+- The Dodgers have a 2.17 team ERA that ranks third among all MLB pitching staffs.

-- The Dodgers surrender the fewest home runs in baseball (two total, 0.3 per game).
+- Dodgers pitchers combine to allow the fewest home runs in baseball (two total, 0.3 per game).

-- May (0-0) takes the mound for the Dodgers to make his second start of the season.
+- The Dodgers will send Kershaw (1-0) out for his second start of the season.

-- The right-hander last pitched on Saturday against the Arizona Diamondbacks, when he threw seven scoreless innings while giving up three hits.
+- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the lefty tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.